pivotal/docs-cluster-essentials/deploy.md

 #### <a id='install-windows'></a> Deploy using Windows

-Configure and run `install.bat`, which will install `kapp-controller` and `secretgen-controller` on your cluster:
+Configure and run `install.bat`, which installs `kapp-controller` and `secretgen-controller` on your cluster:

 - For online installation, run: